I’m a generalist at heart.

-I started actively pursuing a career that is more tech-focused and data-analytical about three years ago, moving away from my arts/academia path.
+I started actively pursuing a career that is more tech-focused and data-analytical about five years ago, moving away from my arts/academia path.
 I thought about doing so as early as 2012.
 (Should’ve done it sooner, but here we are.)

-I’ve had a lot of success applying scripting to jobs that didn’t nominally require them, and my humanities training and curiosity have been a big help in picking up new skills quickly.
+I’ve had a lot of success applying scripting to jobs that didn’t nominally require them, and my humanities training and innate curiosity have been a big help in picking up new skills quickly.

 I’ve worked mainly in the government, not-for-profit (arts and health), and academic sectors.
 I’ve also done a fair bit of freelancing work covering web development and design, some graphic design and print layout work (including music notation), copywriting, and project management.